-Field Day is a button-smashing athletic game unrelated to Track & Field in any way.
-Nope.
-Don't bother to compare the two games, no similarities will be found.
+Field Day is a button-smashing athletic game completely unrelated to Track & Field in any way, so don't even bother comparing them.

 Three hidden messages are loaded into memory on the main CPU: